 Experience: Experience is valuable because people perform the same tasks and processes over time obtain valuable experience and knowledge of issues, problems and obstacles.
 This knowledge develops as they continually carry out these business processes and tasks that is not basic knowledge taught in any training course.

 Ideas: Ideas can be core to business continuous improvement as the people that are regularly involved, understand them and can see how to improve business processes.
 This working knowledge is significantly more valuable in making changes and improvements.

 Habits: Automatic habits, intuition, and routines that we do not recognise we do.

 In many instances, it is difficult to verbalise or even write down tacit skills.

-Example: Japanese businesses are focused on continuous improvement (Six sigma, Lean Methodology and Toyota Lean Manufacturing) and involving everyone in the change process before making changes asking for everyone’s input and share knowledge and ideas.
+Example: Japanese businesses are focused on continuous improvement (Six Sigma, Lean Methodology and Toyota Lean Manufacturing) and involving everyone in the change process before making changes asking for everyone’s input and sharing knowledge and ideas.
 From the managing director to the cleaning staff.

-Whereas western businesses tend to work on a a ‘need-to-know’ basis rather than shared knowledge.
+Whereas western businesses tend to work on a ‘need-to-know’ basis rather than shared knowledge.

-We are conscious of some knowledge and its is readily available to us and can be easily share with others.
+We are conscious of some knowledge and it is readily available to us and can be easily shared with others.
 Other knowledge is through experience but does not automatically become conscious knowledge but intuitive knowledge.

 There are three types of knowledge:

-Explicit Knowledge: Knowledge which is easy to write down, document and share
+Explicit Knowledge: Knowledge that is easy to write down, document and share

 Implicit Knowledge: Skills that are learnt and can be easily moved between jobs